What Does a Wind Turbine Technician Do?

-A wind turbine technician — also called a wind turbine service technician — installs, inspects, maintains, operates and repairs wind turbines that generate electricity.
+A wind turbine technician — also called a wind technician, wind turbine service technician or windtech — installs, inspects, maintains and repairs wind turbines that generate electricity.

-These technicians maintain wind turbines, substations, underground transmission systems as well as the fiber optic sensing control systems.
-A wind turbine technician may also be involved with construction of new turbines.
+Wind technicians don’t just install and repair wind turbines.
+Wind turbine service also includes substations, underground transmission systems and fiber optic sensing control systems.
+Technicians may also be involved with construction of new turbines.

 - Install new wind turbine equipment

 - Work in confined spaces inside or around the tower